You should read this important document carefully when considering buying financial products.

 Ruth Whitehead Associates is a financial and business planning consultancy that offers objective, independent financial planning to private individuals and smaller companies or partnerships.
 Ruth started the company in 1993.

-Ruth Whitehead Associates is authorised and regulated by the Financial Conduct Authority (FCA).
+We are authorised and regulated by the Financial Conduct Authority (FCA).

-We offer financial advice and a transactional execution only service where we act as agent for providers and managers.
+We offer financial advice and a transactional execution only service where we act as an agent for providers and managers.

-We also advise on non-investment protection products eg. Term Assurance, Mortgage Protection Assurance, Critical Illness Insurance, Private Medical Insurance, Permanent Health Insurance, Accident, Sickness and Unemployment Insurance from a range of insurers.
+Some examples include Term Assurance, Mortgage Protection Assurance, Critical Illness Insurance, Private Medical Insurance, Permanent Health Insurance, Accident, Sickness and Unemployment Insurance from a whole market range of insurers.

-Our advice is based on the information that you give us which should be up to date, accurate and complete.
+Our advice is based on the information you give us which should be up to date, accurate and complete.
 If you do not give us the relevant information we need to provide advice, we may refuse to proceed.

 Where we agree to provide you with an ongoing review service, we will carry this out at least annually.
 This service will continually assess the ongoing suitability of previous recommendations.
-To do this, part of the annual review will require you to confirm the information we hold about you remains accurate and up to date.
+To do this, part of the annual review will require you to confirm that the information we hold about you remains accurate and up to date.

 Any subsequent advice or recommendation will be based upon your stated financial objectives, acceptable level of risk and any restrictions you wish to place on the type of investments or policies you are willing to consider.